dhpiggott/scala-json-rpc/README.md

 }
 ```

-### Sample server code
+### Example server code

 Note that `readCommand` is not included in `play-json-rpc` itself because different use cases may have different
 directionality.
-The following sample receives commands and sends responses and notifications; other use cases might
+The following example receives commands and sends responses and notifications; other use cases might
 receive commands and notifications but only send responses.

-The full definition with imports is at [sample/src/main/scala/com/dhpcs/jsonrpc/sample/Server.scala](
+The full definition with imports is at [example/src/main/scala/com/dhpcs/jsonrpc/example/Server.scala](
-sample/src/main/scala/com/dhpcs/jsonrpc/sample/Server.scala).
+example/src/main/scala/com/dhpcs/jsonrpc/example/Server.scala).

 ```scala
 object Server {